zanuka/leaderport-core-ui/FRONTEND.md

    - Cypress for end-to-end testing, simulating real user interactions
    - Vitest for fast, ESM-native unit and component testing

-This architecture is designed to provide a solid foundation for building a high-performance, maintainable, and scalable frontend for VueValkyrie.
+This architecture is designed to provide a solid foundation for building a high-performance, maintainable, and scalable front end for VueValkyrie.
 The combination of Vue 3's reactivity system, Pinia's state management, and PiniaColada's data fetching capabilities allows for efficient data flow and management throughout the application.

 ### Frontend API Integration

-The Vue app communicates with the Go backend using a robust API integration strategy:
+The Vue app communicates with the Go back end using a robust API integration strategy:

 1. **Axios for HTTP Requests**:
    - Custom instance with base URL and default headers